How many generations of computers are there?

 Fifth generation (2010 to present)

-One of the more well-known examples of AI in computers is IBM's Watson, which was a contestant on the TV show Jeopardy.
-Other more recent examples include ChatGPT and the introduction of and AI PCs.
+One of the more well-known examples of AI in computers is IBM's Watson, which famously competed on the TV show Jeopardy!.
+Other more recent examples include ChatGPT and the introduction of AI PCs and NPUs (Neural Processing Units).

 Sixth generation (future generations)

-As of 2024, most still consider us to be in the fifth generation as AI continues to develop.
-One possible contender for a future sixth generation is the quantum computer.
-However, it is still only a promising idea until quantum computing becomes more developed and widely used, .
+As of 2025, most still consider us to be in the fifth generation as AI continues to develop.
+One possible contender for a future sixth generation is the quantum computer, such as Google's Willow processor introduced in 2024.
+However, quantum computing remains in its early stages and is not yet adopted.

 With a new generation of computers, how we interact with them may also change.
-New ways interacting with the next generation of computers include using only our voice, AR (Augmented Reality), VR (Virtual Reality), or MR (Mixed Reality).
+Future generations of computers may use new ways of interaction such as voice commands, AR (Augmented Reality), VR (Virtual Reality), or MR (Mixed Reality).

 Other generation-related questions